mre/mre.github.io.v2/blog/2017-image-delivery.md

 gifsicle -O3 < img.gif > img_mini.gif
 ```

+### Comparison

 WebP is the smallest, but it's [not supported by all browsers](http://caniuse.com/#feat=webp).
 Gif was second, but when resizing the image and applying the blur filter, I was not happy with the result.
 In the end I settled for PNG, which provided a nice tradeoff between size and quality.
 I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng).
 With that, I kept my budget of around 200-250 bytes per thumbnail.